alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

   - On a failure, they roll on the **Battered** table.

-Recovering one from a single **Wound** takes varying amount of time.
+Recovering one from a single **Wound** takes a varying amount of time.

 | **Quality of Medical Care**| **Costs** | **Effect** |
 |------------------------------|----------|------------|